-Q1 2024 continues review and update the FY 2020's scoping study for production opportunities following completion of Selinsing Sulfide Gold Project at Burnakura in FY2023 to plan.
-During the quarter construction continued on a new drill core storage yard located at Burnakura with optimized racking, cutting, and core logging facilities which is planned for completion by the end of December, 2023.
+During Q2 2024, the Company continued to review and update internal studies for production opportunities at Burnakura, following the completion of the Selinsing Sulfide Gold Project during fiscal 2023.
+During the quarter, construction continued on a new drill core storage yard located at Burnakura with optimized racking, cutting, and core logging facilities which will be completed during Q3 2024.